complete-dope/Decentralised_Healthcare/README.md

 ## Problem Statement

-The challenge at hand is to create a Decentralized Application (DApp) for managing medical insurance claims within the ConsenSys ecosystem.
+The challenge at hand is to create a Decentralized Application (DApp) for managing medical insurance claims within the ecosystem.
 The process involves several key steps:

 1. **Patient Interaction:**
    - Patients log in to the system, where they can upload their medical and lab test bills for insurance claims.